ESPRESSO on VLT: An Instrument for Exoplanet Research: Exoplanet science with ESPRESSO

-The ESPRESSO instrument will improve a step further, aiming at achieving a RV precision of 10 \cms which is crucial in the path of detecting terrestrial planets in the habitable zone of host stars of different spectral types, in particular for G, and K dwarfs.
-The Earth induces radial velocity variations in the Sun of $\sim 9$ \cms, in comparison with RV signal of 12 \ms induced by Jupiter.
-However, an Earth-mass exoplanet orbiting a M5V star in the habitable zone would cause a gravitational pull equivalent to $\sim1.3$ \ms which, with the current instrument capabilities limited to $\sim 1$ \ms, can be detected~\citep{bon13M,ang16Natur}.
+The ESPRESSO instrument has improved a step further, aiming at achieving a RV precision of 10~\cms which is crucial in the path of detecting terrestrial planets in the habitable zone of host stars of different spectral types, in particular for G, and K dwarfs.
+The Earth induces radial velocity variations in the Sun of $\sim 9$~\cms, in comparison with RV signal of 12~\ms induced by Jupiter.
+However, an Earth-mass exoplanet orbiting a M5V star in the habitable zone would cause a gravitational pull equivalent to $\sim1.3$~\ms which, with the current instrument capabilities limited to $\sim 1$~\ms, can be detected~\citep{bon13M,ang16Natur}.
 Thus, the quest for low-mass planets in the habitable zone has favoured RV studies on M dwarf in the last decade with numerous low-mass planets detections~\citep[see e.g.][]{bon13M,bon13pl,ang13,aff16,ast17,sua17pl,sua17plhz}.
-Today, several tens of planets with minimum masses below 10~$M_{\rm E}$ have been discovered.
+Today, several tens of planets with minimum masses below 10~\mearth\ have been discovered.
 Most of them have been detected orbiting cool dwarfs less massive than the Sun (see Fig.~\ref{figplanet}), using HARPS and HARPS-N~\citep[at 3.6-m TNG telescope located in the {\it Observatorio del Roque de los Muchachos}, La Palma, Spain;][]{cos12} spectrographs.
-New dedicated instruments aiming for planet search around M dwarfs operating in the near infrared are already running such as CARMENES~\citep[at the 3.5-m telescope in the {\it Observatorio de Calar Alto}, Spain;][]{qui16} or under construction such as NIRPS that will operate together with HARPS at the 3.6-m ESO telescope in La Silla (Chile), and SPIRou at the CHFT telescope in Mauna Kea (Hawaii, USA).
+New dedicated instruments aiming for planet search around M dwarfs operating in the near infrared are already running such as CARMENES~\citep[at the 3.5-m telescope in the {\it Observatorio de Calar Alto}, Spain;][]{qui16}, NIRPS~\citep[at the 3.6-m ESO telescope in La Silla (Chile), in operations together with HARPS since April 2023;][]{bou17}, and SPIRou~\citep[at the CHFT telescope in Mauna Kea (Hawaii, USA);][]{don20}.